FAQ Applications

 We only accept passports or birth certificates as identity documents.
 If you don’t currently have either document, this won’t delay your application.
 You can still submit and any offer will be conditional on providing your identity document.

-What happens if I do not fulfil the minimum requirements for the programme?
+What happens if I do not fulfill the minimum requirements for the programme?

 If you do not meet the eligibility criteria concerning your previous background in